Wondering How To Build Your Lists?

 Offer a birthday or anniversary club that allows people to subscribe to your list by providing their email address and relevant date.
 Reward them with a special offer for signing up.
 Follow up with something special such as a discount coupon on their birthday or anniversary date.

 5. Organize a giveaway

 Create an offer such as a free sample or gift.
 Ask folks for their email address to be entered in to the drawing or give-away.

-6. Drum up emails with direct mail
+6. Build your lists with direct mail

 Many businesses still use direct mail.
 Include an offer in your next mailing to have them join your list to receive an exclusive offer that will only be sent to your email list.
 One restaurant in Michigan uses this approach to send coupon offers only to email subscribers.
 The offer cannot be seen anywhere in the store.